-There are many different terms and definitions within the world of citizenship applications that might confuse some applicants.
-At Buhler-Thomas Law Office, we are here to help simplify things for you.
-Our team will make sure you understand all elements of any application process you or your family is undertaking.
+There are several different terms that are used to describe the pathways to citizenship which might be confusing and need to be explained.
+At Buhler-Thomas Law, P.C., we are here to help simplify things for you.
+Our team will make sure you understand all elements of any application process you or your family undertakes.

-One of the most common bits of confusion is the differences and similarities between a Certificate of Citizenship and a Certificate of Naturalization.
-What are these, and how are they both similar and different?
+One of the most common things that is confusing is the differences between Certificates of Citizenship and Certificates of Naturalization.
+What are these two certificates, and which one might apply to you?

-Both certificates can be used to prove that someone is a U.S. citizen, but they are not the same documents.
-A U.S. Certificate of Citizenship is granted to a person who acquires or derives citizenship from his or her U.S. parents, but a naturalization certificate is granted to a person who becomes a citizen through the naturalization process.
+Both certificates can be used to prove U.S. citizenship, but they are not the same document.
+A U.S. Certificate of Citizenship is granted to a person who acquires or derives citizenship from his or her birth to U.S. parents.
+A naturalization certificate, on the other hand, is granted to a person who becomes a citizen through the naturalization process.

-This process is overseen by USCIS and allows foreign nationals over the age of 18 to become U.S. citizens.
-If someone born outside the U.S. to parents who are U.S. citizens, though, they are likely eligible for a Certificate of Citizenship.
+The naturalization process is overseen by USCIS and allows foreign nationals over the age of 18 to become U.S. citizens.
+Someone born outside the U.S. to parents who are U.S. citizens are likely eligible for a Certificate of Citizenship.

-To become a naturalized U.S. citizen, one must fill out necessary forms, including the N-400.
-One must already be a green card holder to fill out this form, and must meet certain eligibility requirements, including length of residence, continuous residence and ability to speak and read English.
-Applicants will be required to appear for an interview, and then must pass a civics test and an English test in some situations.
+To become a naturalized U.S. citizen, a person must fill out all necessary forms, including the N-400.
+The applicant must already be a green card holder to fill out this form, and must meet certain eligibility requirements, including length of residence, continuous residence and ability to speak and read English.
+Applicants are required to appear for an interview, and then must pass a civics test and in some situations an English test.

-From here, if the applicant is approved, they’ll take part in a naturalization ceremony where they’re required to take the Oath of Allegiance to America.
-After this, a certificate will be granted that proves citizenship.
+If the applicant is approved, they will take part in a naturalization ceremony where they are required to take the Oath of Allegiance to America.
+After this, a certificate of naturalization will be granted that proves citizenship.

-Holders of either certificate will be granted U.S. citizenship rights, including the right to vote and obtain a U.S. passport.
+Holders of either certificate are granted U.S. citizenship rights, including the right to vote and obtain a U.S. passport.
 In the end, both certificates allow the same rights – it’s just the requirements and application forms that differ.

-To learn more about naturalization and citizenship, or to speak with a citizenship attorney, contact us at Buhler-Thomas Law Office today.
+To learn more about naturalization and citizenship, or to speak with a citizenship attorney, contact us at Buhler-Thomas Law, P.C. today.